victorgrubio/hashnode-blog-posts/cku2y4b7d06zjk6s186mu9bcb.md

 ```
 /ideas/{ideaId}:
     get:
-      summary: List all ideas
+      summary: Gets an idea
-      description: Retrieves a list of all the ideas available
+      description: Retrieves an idea requested by its id
       tags:
        - ideas
       parameters: